frontendvault/meal-order/README.md

 Contributions to the MPO Project are currently not accepted as it is not an open-source project.
 However, feedback and suggestions are always welcome.
 ```

-Please review the updated README and make any necessary adjustments before sharing it with the incoming Yokunbo engineers.